 - Remember.
 Before we talk about your child. let’s talk about you for a moment.
 You must remember where your child has come from, what they went through before they came into your care, and how that all plays out in their life (and behavior) today.
 A child who was malnourished, starving, or constantly worried about food source in their younger years, will carry that fear into their older years.
 It will affect their behavior, the way they eat, and the way they respond to meal times.
 Simply remember this will give you a compassionate outlook, and will help you respond calmly.

 - Respond.
 It’s crucial that you respond with compassion, gentleness, and kindness.
 I know this can be frustrating to deal with.
-And I know you have been over the food hoarding deal time and time again.
-But remember what we just talked about.
-What he or she is doing is a trauma response.
-And they might not even know they are doing it.
 Your response to their food insecurity can be the difference between a trigger or trust.
 Remember that and respond with compassion.

 - Permission.
 We don’t ever tell our children “no” to food.
 Especially those of our children who went through malnourishment and starvation in their infant years.
 Instead, we grant permission to get food when they feel worried.
-However, this is not a full-blown meal.
-We keep healthy snacks on hand (fruit, veggies, etc) that are always accessible (more on this in a minute).
+We keep healthy snacks on hand (fruit, veggies, etc) that are always accessible.
 Grant your child permission to get food when he or she feels insecure.

 - Remind.
 In the same spirit, when you are getting close to a meal time, remind them that it is almost meal time.
 Remind them that there will always be enough food.
 Remind them that if they feel they need more after their first helping, they are welcome to get seconds, or thirds.
 If you’re away from home, remind them that you will be stopping at _____ time to eat.
 You may even pull up a map on your phone and show them how far you have to travel until you arrive at the restaurant.